paulmandal/atak-forwarder/README.md

 ## Build + Install Meshtastic

-* Clone my fork of Meshtastic-Android: `git clone git@github.com:paulmandal/Meshtastic-Android.git`
+* Clone Meshtastic-Android: `git clone git@github.com:meshtastic/Meshtastic-Android.git`
-    * This contains a change to make `MeshService.setDeviceAddress()` work for external callers
 * Enter the `Meshtastic-Android` directory: `cd Meshtastic-Android`
 * Run the commands in `Meshtastic-Android/README.md` under "Build Instructions"
 * Open `Meshtastic-Android` in Android Studio, build and run the project, you can close the Meshtastic app